FaB Global proudly presents the National Business Award 2021 to acknowledge and celebrate the success of businesses around India

-Bengaluru (Karnataka) [India], May 24 (ANI/PNN): FaB will be awarding meritorious entrepreneurs and small businesses across India in association with Business AwaNationalrd.
+Bengaluru (Karnataka) [India], May 24 (ANI/PNN): FaB will be awarding meritorious entrepreneurs and small businesses across India in association with National Business Award.
 FaB National Business Award 2021 is an outstanding event to appreciate and celebrate the success of businesses in India.

 These awards will be held in December 2021 in Bangalore.
 All individuals and businesses in India - public and private, large and small - may submit nominations to FaB National Business Award.